HRB Q2 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Revenue: $199 million, up 11% year-over-year, driven by higher Assisted tax prep volume and DIY software sales.
+• Revenue: $199 million, up 11% year-over-year, driven by increased Assisted tax prep volume, higher net average charge (NAC), and strong DIY software sales.

-• Operating Expenses: $498 million, a 5% increase primarily due to higher wages and consulting costs.
+• Operating Expenses: $498 million, a 5% increase primarily due to higher field wages and consulting costs related to strategic sourcing.

-• EBITDA Loss: $266 million, compared to a loss of $261 million in the prior year.
+• EBITDA Loss: $266 million, slightly worse than the previous year's loss of $261 million.

-• Shareholder Returns: $508 million returned through dividends and share repurchases in the first half of the fiscal year.
+• Shareholder Returns: $508 million returned in dividends and share repurchases in the first half of the fiscal year, with $700 million remaining on the share repurchase program.

 2. Strategic Updates and Business Highlights

-• Client Experience Enhancements: Introduction of the "Second Look" service as a core offering for new clients, and improvements in DIY solutions with AI Tax Assist.
+• Service Improvements: Introduction of the "Second Look" service as a core offering for new clients and enhancements to DIY solutions with AI Tax Assist.

-• Technology Integration: Enhanced training for tax professionals and the launch of AI-enabled tools to improve service delivery and client interactions.
+• Technology Integration: AI-enabled tools for tax professionals to improve service efficiency and client interactions, aiming to reduce manual tasks.

-• Small Business Integration: Continued integration of Wave into H&R Block's small business solutions, focusing on tax preparation and bookkeeping services.
+• Small Business Integration: Continued integration of Wave into H&R Block's offerings to enhance service capabilities for small businesses.

 3. Forward Guidance and Outlook